-ELA/Literacy - RI.K.1 With prompting and support, ask and answer questions about key details in a text.
-(K-PS2-2) W.K.7 Participate in shared research and writing projects (e.g., explore a number of books by a favorite author and express opinions about them).
+ELA/Literacy - RI.K.1 With prompting and support, ask and answer questions about key details in an informational text (e.g., who, what, where, when, why, how)..
+(K-PS2-2)

+W.WR.K.5 With prompting and support, generate questions through shared research in response to a topic, text, or stimulus (e.g. event, photograph, video, book).
 (K-PS2-1) SL.K.3 Ask and answer questions in order to seek help, get information, or clarify something that is not understood.
 (K-PS2-2)

 Mathematics - MP.2 Reason abstractly and quantitatively.
-(K-PS2-1) K.MD.A.1 Describe measurable attributes of objects, such as length or weight.
+(K-PS2-1) K.M.A.1 Describe measurable attributes of objects, such as length or weight.
 Describe several measurable attributes of a single object.
-(K-PS2-1) K.MD.A.2 Directly compare two objects with a measurable attribute in common, to see which object has "more of"/"less of" the attribute, and describe the difference.
+(K-PS2-1) K.M.A.2 Directly compare two objects with a measurable attribute in common, to see which object has "more of"/"less of" the attribute, and describe the difference.
 (K-PS2-1)